-Water stains on photo can be restored but some are far more tricky than others.
+Water stains on a photo can be restored but some are far more tricky than others.

-Firstly the image was treated with an FFT filer to remove the texture.
+Firstly the image was treated with an FFT filter to remove the texture.
 (Fast Fourier Transform).
 “Fourier” is the surname of the person who invented the technique.
-He came up with a ways of deconstructing an image mathematically and with his calculations was able detect and then remove regular patterns or textures.
+He came up with a way of deconstructing an image mathematically and with his calculations was able to detect and then remove regular patterns or textures.
 If you own a digital image editing program you may find a plugin or process that uses this to remove textures.